Investigation into deadly kidnapping of Americans in Mexico continues after cartel issues apology letter and hands over members - Local News 8

 “That was hard for me to see those videos and see him dragged and thrown on the back of a vehicle.
 It’s like god was preparing me already to know that it was probably the worst,” Woodard’s father said of watching the video of the kidnapping.

 Woodard had accompanied his cousin, Washington McGee to Mexico for her procedure, but also to celebrate his upcoming 34th birthday, his father said.
-He described his son as a “loving person.”
+He described his son as a “sweetheart” and a “loving person.”

-“If you told me this day was coming I would have never believed it,” Woodard’s father James Woodard told reporters Thursday, on what would have been his son’s 34th birthday.
+“If you told me this day was coming I would have never believed it,” James Woodard said.
 He later added, “A parent never expects to lose a child.”

 Apology letter follows arrest of cartel leader